 - Specify the user name and password for email@example.com or another member of the vCenter Single Sign-On Administrators group.

-- In the upper navigation pane, to the left of the Help menu, click your user name to pull down the menu.
+- In the upper navigation pane, to the right of the Help menu, click your user name to pull down the menu.

-As an alternative, you can select Edit User from the right-button menu.and select
+As an alternative, you can select Edit User from the vertical ellipsis menu.and select

 - Select Change Password and type your current password.